Click Here to Search Liturgies

-The first person to invite my interest in liturgy was Von Ogden Vogt - a former Congregational cum Unitarian preacher and liturgist in American - little known outside his country of birth.
+The first person to invite my interest in the serious study of liturgy was Von Ogden Vogt - a former Congregational cum Unitarian preacher and liturgist in American - little known outside his country of birth.
 His Lowell Institute Lectures of 1927 and published in book form as Modern Liturgy (1927: Yale University Press) is still on my library shelves.
 This interest was added to by Henry N Wieman's 1929 book, Methods of Private Religious Living (1929: Macmillan Co).
 And I continue to read both, even now.
 Both invite me to shape liturgy/worship as a 'celebration of life'.

 While my liturgies are fairly traditional in shape, I try to be careful about language, images suggested, and the flow or plot of the liturgy.
 It's style is a blending of traditional and contemporary.
 I call it 'contemporary liturgical'.
 It seeks to use contemporary language and Australian images in an inclusive way through metaphor and story.
 The involvement of others each week in the presiding at worship, with a printed liturgy, is essential.
 Colour, symbols, candles, inclusive language and story, all shape the liturgical experience.
 And by the way - at the end of each liturgy you will find a list of Resources used in shaping the content.

 In short: the weaving of story (what we tell) and ritual (what we enact) are ways we make sense of our world.
 Liturgy is not about the past, but life in the present.
 Thus worship is about celebrating life in the continuing, creative presentness of the sacred we call God.

 Some time ago, when invited to share some thoughts on a colleague's paper on "the Sunday morning experience", I wrote: